Energy in Azerbaijan: Foreign investment competition with non-energy sectors

 In January 2015, the president of Azerbaijan, Ilham Aliyev, announced that he would direct his government to create programs to bring investment dollars to industries other than oil.
 Specifically, President Aliyev cited industrial and agricultural industries as an example.

-Aliyev cited Azerbaijani’s economy by saying, “That’s why it’s much easier to attract investments to stable countries with socio-political stability and information growth.”
-He said that the banking industry will become more important in helping develop the country’s non-energy industries.
+Aliyev cited Azerbaijani's economy, saying, "That's why it's much easier to attract investments to stable countries with socio-political stability and information growth".
+He said that the banking industry will become more important in helping develop the country's non-energy industries.